Kive Docs Writing Guide

 1) Purpose

 Clear, fast, useful.
-Every page helps a user understand and do a specific job.
+Every page helps a user understand and do a specific job.2) Page types

 - How-to: accomplish a task end-to-end.